TanyaMidtbo/Us-Hikers-Blog/README.md

 Copying things from one project to another is a bad idea.

 AI is not going to steal anyones job in the near future.

+All layout should be completely finished before moving on to js